-These cookies may be the quintessential Panthers & Peonies recipe: slightly healthier than a regular recipe, but still rich, chocolatey, and delicious.
-Ultimately a mix between good-for-you foods and indulgent foods, which I guess my blog is kind of all about.
+These cookies are the quintessential Panthers & Peonies recipe: healthier than a regular recipe, but still rich, chocolatey, and delicious.
+Ultimately a mix between good-for-you foods and indulgent foods, which is what I live for.

-These cookies are for any of my protein-deficient friends out there (insert vegan joke here), because wouldn’t you rather be consuming your protein in cookie form?
+These cookies are for all of my protein-deficient friends out there (vegan joke), because wouldn’t you rather be consuming your protein in cookie form?
 I know I would.
-And fun fact, eating these with a scoop of Trader Joe’s Soy Creamy Vanilla Ice Cream actually doubles the amount of protein you get.
-True story.
+Eating one of these chocolate protein cookies with a scoop of Trader Joe’s Soy Ice Cream is quite honestly the perfect dessert.

-You guys know I’m just joking.
-But I am a huge fan of sneaking healthy things and superfoods into dessert.
+I am a huge fan of sneaking healthy things and superfoods into dessert.
 It just makes you feel a little better, you know?
+These chocolate protein cookies are no exception.

 If you’re going to eat dessert, please let it be these.
-They’re packed with chocolate protein powder, flaxseeds (to get those omega-3s), and healthy fats from the hazelnut butter (btw I used Justin’s because it’s natural with a short list of ingredients, please please please don’t use Nutella or any of those other junk “chocolate spreads”).
+They’re packed with chocolate protein powder, flaxseeds (to get those omega-3s), and healthy fats from the hazelnut butter.
+I used Justin’s because it’s natural with a short list of ingredients, please please please don’t use Nutella or any of those other junk “chocolate spreads”.

 Marbled Chocolate Protein Cookies (Vegan)